How To Carry Helmet On A Bicycle?

 If you’re looking for a quality front bike basket for yourself, we’d highly recommend the front basket from Retrospec.
 This basket is detachable, which not only makes it easy to take apart but easy to install as well.

 The basket is constructed of steel alloy which makes it extremely durable.
 It’s very lightweight and stands at 2.79 pounds only.
-You won’t need any tools to install it on your bike.
+You won’t need any tools to install it on your bicycle.

 Overall, it’s an amazing basket and will help you carry your helmet easily.

-Another amazing way of carrying your helmet is by clipping it into your bag.
+Another amazing way of carrying your helmet is by clipping it into your cyling backpack.
 Bicycle helmets come with some sort of opening for better aerodynamics, and you can utilize these in this case.

 To do so, just take a clip through one of these openings, preferably the openings in the middle, and take it out through another.
 Then, simply clip the helmet firmly with the bag.
 This will be enough to hold the helmet firmly in place, and you’ll be able to carry it with your backpack wherever you go!